t-mart/aqueue/README.md

 If you decide you want to stop your queue processing, press Ctrl-C.

-If you've set the `restrict_ctrl_c_to_checkpoints` argument to True, this will cancel the program after all the current items are completed, which may be better for cleaning up resources in your program.
-Of course, it may take a long time for the items to complete, as a downside.

-Conversely, if set to False, the shutdown will be abrupt (but responsive!).
+If you've set the `graceful_ctrl_c` to False, this will stop the program immediately.
+If True, the default, aqueue will wait for the items currently being worked on to complete (without taking any additional items), and _then_ stop.
+Put another way, the choice is between responsiveness and resource cleanup.

 #### Setting the look of the panels